mylittletony/SocketMan/README.md

 - mac, string.
 The MAC of the device.
 - token, string.
 Your public API token.
 Will be appeneded to all API requests
 - monitor, integer.
 How often to run the collection.
 Min 15 seconds.
-- sleep, integer.
+- heartbeat, integer.
+Default 60.
 How long to wait before sending data.
-Default 60.
 - debug, bool.
+Default 0.
 Enable debug mode.
 - scan, integer.
 Run the stats collection, or not.
 Default 1.
 - no-cache, integer.
 If disabled, send pure JSON stats
+- rest, integer.
+Default 0.
+Enabling will send job notifications via a POST.
+Otherwise send via MQTT.
+- reboot, integer.
+Default 600.
+How long to wait before rebooting.
+Disable with 0.
+- health_port, integer.
+Default 53.
+The port to check for internet connectivity.
+- health_url, string.
+The default URL to use to check for internet connectivity.
+- qos, integer.
+MQTT QoS.
+0, 1 or 2.
+Default 0.
+- insecure, integer.
+Default 0.
+Send API requests without any certificate validation.
+- backup_stats_url, string.
+Default empty.
+Try a secondary URL if stats POST fails.
+- boot_url, string.
+Default empty.
+Call a URL on boot.
+- boot_cmd, string.
+Default empty.
+Run a script on boot.
+- mac_file, string.
+Default /etc/mac.
+The file containing your default WAN MAC.

 ## JSON Specification